Pips Answer for Monday, December 8, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-12-08
+NYT Pips easy answer for 2025-12-08

-Answer for 2025-12-08
+Complete answer for 2025-12-08 (Easy)

 Solving the Pips puzzles for today was a fun journey through different levels of logic.
 I always start with the Easy puzzle to get my brain warmed up.
 I noticed right away that cell (1,0) had a 'less than 1' constraint.